 Click Here for tab for What Makes You Beautiful by One Direction

-For anyone who was around in 2011 for this popular guitar songs release, you were probably sick of hearing it because it received an unbelievable amount of radio play.
-It hit the number 1 spot all over the world and to date has garnered over 5 million in sales.
-If you have any younger audience members around this song will probably go down very well with them!
+For anyone who was around in 2011 for this popular guitar song’s release, you were probably sick of hearing it because it received an unbelievable amount of radio play.
+It hit the number 1 spot all over the world and to date has garnered over 5 million sales.
+If you have younger audience members around, this song will probably go down very well with them!

-Designed to be as simple and as catchy as possible, this song just uses a 3 chord progression that repeats for the entirety of the song.
-We’ll be using the chords D, G, and A. If you listen to the original song you’ll hear that sometimes the chords are muted quickly after they are played and other times (particularly during the chorus) they are left to ring out, trying to match the original track with those dynamics.
+Designed to be as simple and as catchy as possible, this song uses a 3-chord progression that repeats for the entirety of the song.
+We’ll be using the chords D, G, and A. If you listen to the original song you’ll hear that sometimes the chords are muted quickly after they are played and other times (particularly during the chorus) they are left to ring out.
+Try to match the original track with those dynamics.